nualagr/dargan-health-foods/README.md

   - [Github](https://github.com/).
 Used as a respository for the different versions of the build produced throughout development.
   - [Gitpod](https://www.gitpod.io/).
 An online IDE used to build and develop the website.
   - [Heroku](https://www.heroku.com/).
 The cloud platform used to host the deployed site.
-  - [Infoheap](https://infoheap.com/python-lint-online/).
-Used to validate the Python app.py code.
   - [jQuery](https://jquery.com/).
 This JavaScript library was used to traverse the DOM and used for dynamic event handling.
-  - [JSON-CSV](https://json-csv.com/reverse).
-Used to convert the .csv fixture files to JSON so that they could be uploaded to the database.
   - [Pep8online](http://pep8online.com/).
-Used to check the app.py file for PEP8 compliance.
+Used to check the python files for PEP8 compliance.
   - [RandomKeyGen](https://randomkeygen.com/).
-Used to generate the Secret Key.
+Used to generate the Secret Keys.
   - [Slack](code-institute-room.slack.com).
 Used during development and testing to find the solutions to problems enountered.
   - [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.
   - [Stripe](www.stripe.com).
 Payment processing platform used to validate and authenticate payments and, potentially, to receive payments made over the internet.